 - Get down on your knees next to the child’s neck and shoulders.

-- The correct hand placement for child CPR is to place the heel of the hand on the lower half of the breast bone in the middle of the chest.
+- The correct hand placement for child CPR is to place the heel of the hand on the lower half of the breast bone in the middle of the chest in a line connecting the nipples.

 - Put your body weight on your hands by keeping your arms as shown in the below illustration:

-- After you secured the position, give compressions hard and fast, and this part is crucial.
+- After you have secured the position, give compressions hard and fast, and this part is crucial.

-- Each compression must be one-third in depth of the total chest diameter or two inches (5cm) deep, and be given at a rate of at least 100 compressions/ minute.
+- Each compression must be one-third in depth of the chest anterio-posterior diameter or two inches (5cm) deep, and be given at a rate of at least 100 compressions/ minute.

 - Allow the chest to recoil between two compressions.